 14. Certain Vegetables

-When you do want to serve your little one vegetables, cooked sweet potatoes, peas and squash are soft, low-nitrate and full of vitamins.
+When you do want to serve your little one veggies, cooked sweet potatoes, peas and squash are soft, low-nitrate and full of vitamins.